s17n/home-infrastructure/README.md

-The main purpose of this project is to:
+Purpose of this project is:

-* pay off technical debts - from me / to me - in terms of technical documentation
+* to pay off technical debts in terms of technical documentation - from me / to me
-* have a safe place for as much as possible for the case of disaster recovery
+* to have a safe place for as much as possible for the case of disaster recovery
-* have revisioned baselines for refinements, optimizations & evaluations of new stuff
+* to have revisioned baselines for further iterations

-for my home infrastructure components.

-Details covered in the following sub-sections:
+The following sub-sections cover details:

 - [Container & Configurations Overview](docs/container-configuration-overview.md)
 - [Application Integration](docs/application-integration.md)